Perry-Chin/webapi-assignment1/README.md

 1. Install Node.js if you don't have it already, download and install Node.js from https://nodejs.org/.
 2. Save the `Caden_PlaylistManager.js` file in your project directory.
 3. Create a new file named `app.js`
-4. In `app.js`, import the module using the correct file path
+4. In `app.js`, insert the code below to import the module using the correct file path
     ```js
     const playlist = require('./Caden_PlaylistManager.js');
     ```